 Today, I’m sharing with you four ways to make your blog posts or writings more readable.
 I can’t count the number of times I have been interested in reading a blog post, but lose interest almost immediately because of bad grammar and appearance.
 Your blog might be losing readers that you are not aware of due to this, and I hope this post helps in avoiding that.By no means am I a perfect writer, but I have learnt a lot since starting my blog, and I’m sharing these minimal tips with you, especially fellow bloggers.
 Continue reading “Make Your Blog Readable!”

-When you become a believer in a world that is forgetting God, and choosing to live life the way it pleases, it is easy to see the world in its broken state.
+When you become a believer in a world that is forgetting God, and choosing to live life the way it pleases, you start to see the world in its broken state.
 It’s like you are given fresh lenses that enable you view the world differently.
-When you begin to see this brokenness, it’s easy to lose hope in God’s redemption plan sometimes .
+When you begin to see this brokenness, it’s easy to lose hope in God’s redemption plan sometimes.